-Tommy’s Italian will be a collaboration between hospitality heavyweights Ronnie Tarabay, the former owner of The Fish House, and Tom Torchut of Brisbane and the Gold Coast’s dining institutions Arc Dining, Gemelli Italian and Hellenika.
-The 120-seat trattoria will offer a sharp but casual service, coupled with a sense of familiarity and warmth in its fit-out.
-Open for breakfast, lunch and dinner seven days a week, Tommy’s Italian will also feature a dedicated takeaway servery window, open daily from 6:00 am, slinging Single O coffee and Tommy’s twist on a traditional B&E roll – sliced-to-order mortadella, mozzarella and fried egg slathered with tomato relish.
-Those who wish to linger a little longer can perch themselves on the mezzanine and soak in the cerulean waters of Currumbin over a couple of cheeky sundowners – bliss!
+With a CV that is dotted with some of Brisbane and the Gold Coast’s most revered dining institutions – including Arc Dining, Gemelli Italian and Eleven Rooftop Bar – Tom Torchut is no stranger to hospitality.
+Although this is his first foray into his own venue, Tom has been dreaming of Tommy’s Italian for more than a decade.
+When his path crossed with Ronnie Tarabay’s, the former owner of The Fish House, the pair decided to combine their strengths to create a restaurant that raises the culinary bar.
+The hardest part, Tom says, was trying to find a space that lived up to Ronnie’s expectations.
+As the old adage goes, good things come to those who wait, and after an entire year of searching, the perfect location presented itself in the former home of The Beach Shack in Currumbin.
+The much-loved 1920s building has undergone an incredible floor-to-ceiling transformation into a 120-seat trattoria that offers sharp but casual service, coupled with a sense of familiarity and warmth in its fit-out.
+Open for breakfast, lunch and dinner seven days a week, Tommy’s Italian features a dedicated takeaway servery window, which opens daily from 6:00 am, slinging Single O coffee and Tommy’s twist on a traditional B&E roll – sliced-to-order mortadella, mozzarella and fried egg slathered with tomato relish.
+Those who wish to linger a little longer can make their way upstairs and perch themselves on the mezzanine to drink in the cerulean waters of Currumbin.